Barnabas Aid

-The Barnabas Fund is an international, interdenominational Christian aid agency based in Coventry, in the West Midlands of England that supports Christians who face discrimination or persecution as a consequence of their faith.
+Barnabas Aid is an international, interdenominational Christian aid agency that supports Christians who face discrimination or persecution as a consequence of their faith.
 It was established in 1993 and channels aid to projects run by national Christians in more than 50 countries.
 It also campaigns in particular for the abolition of the Islamic apostasy law.
-The headquarters is based at The Rectory in Pewsey, Wiltshire.
+Its operational headquarters are in Swindon, Wiltshire, and its registered address as the charity Barnabas Fund is at The Rectory in Pewsey, Wiltshire.